frenchie4111/resume/src/Resume.md

 :::::
 ::::: { .right-column }

- - Developed simulator tool in Objective C in order to improve the scalability of an OSX Server Application.
+ - Developed a simulator tool in Objective C in order to improve the scalability of an OSX Server Application.
- - Created fullstack web application in NodeJS / AngularJS that processes hundreds of thousand of tickets in order to produce actionable insights.
+ - Created a fullstack web application in NodeJS / AngularJS that processes hundreds of thousand of tickets in order to produce actionable insights.

 :::::